 Students are advised that any deviation from the program of study as stated in the catalog must be approved in writing by the graduate program director and by the dean of the College of Public Affairs.
+(Courses not approved to count for degree credit are not eligible for financial aid.
+Prerequisites at the undergraduate level are not eligible for financial aid for a graduate program.)
 When applying for readmission following a period of absence of more than two semesters from the University, a student's program of study must be reviewed by the graduate program director.
 See also the Advising section of this catalog.